ksomml/xsens_mtw_driver_ros2/README.md

 - The driver is developed upon the XDA 2022, with ROS2 on Ubuntu 22.04 LTS
     - XDA 2022 =/= public XDA 2022 (the public XDA 2022 only supports MTi devices)
-    - No need to download the XSens MT Software Suite for Linux separately
+    - No need to download the Xsens MT Software Suite for Linux separately
 - ISO C++17 Standard corrections have been applied to the XDA 2022 files
 - Instead of using the Xsens Quaternion, this driver uses the state-of-the-art quaternion filter [VQF](https://doi.org/10.1016/j.inffus.2022.10.014)

 ## Prerequisites